Coatomer: Diseases associated with defects in COP

 Newly made secretory proteins must pass through the ER and the golgi complex before they can leave the cell.
-Problems with COP II early secretory pathways can lead to a disease called Congenital Dyserythropoietic Anemia type II.
+Problems with COPII early secretory pathways can lead to a disease called Congenital Dyserythropoietic Anemia type II.
 This is an autosomal recessive disorder that results from the mutation of a gene called Sec23B.
 This gene plays an important role in regulating the transport of proteins within cells.
 Symptoms for Congenital Dyserythropoietic Anemia type II include anemia, jaundice, low reticulocyte count, splenomegaly, and hemochromatosis.
 Congenital Dyserythropoeitic Anemia Type II is normally diagnosed during adolescence or early adulthood.
 Congenital Dyserythropoetic Anemia Type II is a very rare disease with only a few hundred cases worldwide.
 Treatment for the disease involves blood transfusions, iron therapy, and the removal of the spleen.

-Another disease associated with deficiencies in the COP II pathway is combined factor V and factor VIII deficiency.
+Another disease associated with deficiencies in the COPII pathway is combined factor V and factor VIII deficiency.
 In this disease, the person produces Factor V and VIII but they can not transport factor V or VIII into the bloodstream.
 This is an autosomal recessive disorder that leads to bleeding symptoms, epistaxis, menorrhagia, and excessive bleeding after trauma.
 The disease can be diagnosed after screening tests are analyzed by a specialized healthcare provider.
 The mutation of the MCFD2 gene is what causes combined factor V and VIII deficiency.
 Treatment for the disease includes administrating frozen plasma and desmopressin to the patient.